DAY 20: 21/6 Modane to Peclet Polset

 I'm not going up I'm just getting up

-Finally after 1hr of downhill clambering, we see the Refuge Peclet Polset - one of the newest (built in 2004) and best mountain refuges in France.
-There's a sign that says 10 mins to the hut - but it took us almost another hour before we could pick our way across snow drifts and rocks and get to the hut at 2.30pm.
-Hooray, we made it - a most spatular day after 7 hours of climbing.
+Going down was just as hard as up.
+Following the Americans footsteps was easy to start with but when the snow iced up, I got off track to land in waist deep snow.
+Ian was a concerned but I was smiling while waiting for a photo shoot.
+Finally after clambering downhill for 1 hr, we see the Refuge Peclet Polset - the newest (built 2004) and best mountain refuge in France.
+A sign says 10 mins to the hut - but it took us an hour to pick our way across snow drifts and rocks to get to the hut at 2.30pm.

-Time to stay rugged up and do some blog.
-I still have 64% battery left but of course there's no WiFi and no power points here - I'll have to wait til Pralognan for a hotel to get WiFi.
+I stay rugged up and do some blog.
 Dinner is at 7pm and we all wait in the dining room having a pre dinner drink - or two.
-The 4 course meal is - piping hot pea soup, chicken and rice, cheese, then dessert is whipped white creamed cheese and berries.
-Then they bring out the local grappa called genepi.
+The 4 course meal is piping hot pea soup, chicken and rice, cheese.
+Dessert is whipped white creamed cheese and berries.
+Then they bring out the local genepi.
+Time for bed at 8.30pm - snuggled up in our sleeping sheets and doona.
+There's no lights in the dorm so it's good night to all.
+What a marvellous day.
+I get excited just thinking about it all again.

 Created by Jan and Ian Somers in Sandvox